 The Pool and Spa Safety Act was enacted by congress and signed by President Bush on December 19, 2007, and is designed to prevent the tragic and hidden hazard of drain entrapments and eviscerations in pools and spas.
 Under the law, all public pools and spas must have ASME/ANSI A112.19.8-2007 compliant drain covers installed, and a second anti-entrapment system installed when there is only a single main drain.
 Congress gave all affected pool and spa operators one year to comply with this law.

-Montgomery County Health Department (MCHD) shares in the responsibility to ensure this law is properly enforced.
+Montgomery County Office of Public Health (OPH) shares in the responsibility to ensure this law is properly enforced.
 Pool and spa operators are encouraged to continue working as diligently as possible to come into compliance.

-The facility owners and managers should mail compliance forms to MCHD.
-The department will review each form for compliance and report the information to the U.S. Consumer Product Safety Commission, who has the regulatory authority to close facilities and enforce penalties as necessary.
+The facility owners and managers should mail compliance forms to OPH.
+The office will review each form for compliance and report the information to the U.S. Consumer Product Safety Commission, who has the regulatory authority to close facilities and enforce penalties as necessary.